 Very often, DC power supplies are categorized by their maximum voltage and maximum current.
 This is incredibly helpful information when it comes to finding the right power supply, but don’t forget to look at power limits as well.

-For example, the 2260B-30-72 bench power supply can supply up to 30 V or 72 A, but it has a power limit of 720 W. This means that the power supply can source 30 V, but not at 72 A as it would be power limited.
+For example, the 2260B-30-72 can supply up to 30 V or 72 A, but it has a power limit of 720 W. This means that the power supply can source 30 V, but not at 72 A as it would be power limited.
 With this formula, engineers can determine the power generated:

 In most cases, if the power calculated from this equation is lower than the power limit of the bench power supply, it should be able to operate normally

 For the most accurate voltage sourcing, it’s advisable to use a bench power supply that comes equipped with a remote voltmeter or remote sense.
 This allows for a clean voltage reading at the DUT rather than at its input terminals by compensating for voltage drop along the test leads.
 Considering that most standard ~3-foot test leads have a resistance of ~50 mΩ (~100 mΩ for a pair), there can be considerable voltage drop on the leads when using a low-resistance DUT.